aGreenCat/TwinBee/README.md

 - Boss: Will be the superclass for a boss.
 Different bosses will be subclasses and have different movement, attacks, etc.

 #### Concepts:
-- Graphical output.
+- Graphical output for displaying sprites and the background.
 - Major control structures.
-- Keyboard input.
+- Keyboard input for controlling the player.
-- Subclasses and inheritance.
+- Subclasses and inheritance for enemies and bosses.
-- 1D arrays.
+- 1D arrays and arraylists for storing enemies and projectiles.

 #### User Interaction:
 The user(s) will be controlling a character using WASD.
 They can shoot bullets and throw bombs through two other buttons.
 (TBD) We can also use a game controller.
 The character must avoid projectiles and shoot flying enemies as they fly through the sky.
 They can shoot bells out of clouds for a chance to gain a power up.
 Collecting bells and other things add to their score.